Port Lincoln

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Port Lincoln had a median taxpayer income of $46,723 and an average income of $57,692 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is below the national average, with Rest of SA having a median income of $48,920 and an average income of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $50,835 (median) and $62,769 (average).
-According to Census 2021 income data, household, family and personal incomes in Port Lincoln all fall between the 16th and 31st percentiles nationally.
-In terms of income distribution, 4,515 individuals, or 29.3% of the community, earn between $1,500 and $2,999, consistent with broader trends across the broader area showing 27.5% in the same category.
-After housing costs, 85.5% of income remains, ranking at the 18th percentile nationally.
+The median taxpayer income in Port Lincoln is $46,723 and the average is $57,692 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national averages of $48,920 (median) and $58,933 (average).
+By September 2025, estimated median income would be approximately $50,835 and average income would be around $62,769 based on Wage Price Index growth since financial year 2023.
+Census 2021 data shows that incomes in Port Lincoln fall between the 16th and 31st percentiles nationally for households, families, and individuals.
+The income distribution in Port Lincoln is similar to broader trends, with 29.3% of individuals earning between $1,500 and $2,999.
+After housing costs, 85.5% of income remains, which ranks at the 18th percentile nationally.

 Frequently Asked Questions - Income